CAM-Y/einre.github.io/README.md

 # A Guild Wars 2 guild website for The Sound of Revenge [GAME].

-Designed by Einre and CAM-Y.
+Designed by Einre and Camy.

 ## Disclaimer